zhalabi/Reproducible-Data-Peer-Assessment-1/PA1_template.md

 On Weekends, activity is less during the early morning hours but there are more activity during the day on average.

-On weekdays, activity is far less by 20:00 (8pm) but there is surge of activities after 20:00 (8pm) on weekends.
+On weekdays, activity is far less after (8pm) but there is surge of activities after (8pm) on weekends.